Estimation of functional diversity and species traits from ecological monitoring data: Exploratory Analyses

 \subsection{Effect of data availability}

-In the main text we report the results of trait reconstruction with simulated data from 800 grids.
-To explore how data availability affects the trait reconstruction we repeat the reconstruction using 100, 200, and 600 grids.
-For each of these trials we show the reconstructed trait space and the estimated functional diversity (shown for the full data set in the main text), as well as distances between traits measured in terms of $R^*$ values vs. reconstructed diffusion distances (Fig.~\ref{fig:SSamlEff}).
+In the main text we report the results of trait inference with simulated data from 800 grids.
+To explore how data availability affects the trait inference we repeat the inference using 100, 200, and 600 grids.
+For each of these trials we show the i-trait space and the estimated functional diversity (shown for the full data set in the main text), as well as distances between traits measured in terms of $R^*$ values vs.~diffusion distances (Fig.~\ref{fig:SSamlEff}).

-Using a small number of 100 grids the reconstruction is very noisy, yielding a square rather than a triangular shaped trait space.
-The results of the reconstruction improve steadily as we increase the number of grids used.
-With a number of 600 grids the quality of the reconstruction is comparable to that of the 800-grid reconstruction shown in the main text.
+Using a small number of 100 grids the inference is very noisy, yielding a square rather than a triangular shaped trait space.
+The results of the inference improve steadily as we increase the number of grids used.
+With a number of 600 grids the quality of the inference is comparable to that of the 800-grid result shown in the main text.

-The diffusion map based on 100 grids allows us to reliably distinguish only species at small to intermediate functional distances in $R^*$ space, however reconstructed functional distance fluctuates around a constant level when the $R^*$ functional distance is large (Fig. \ref{fig:SSamlEff}D, G).
-The correlation between both functional distances and functional diversities measured in $R^*$ space and in reconstructed trait space increase with the number of samples included, and the relationships approach to monotonically increasing reversible functions (Fig. \ref{fig:SSamlEff}, middle and bottom row).
+The diffusion map based on 100 grids allows us to reliably distinguish only species at small to intermediate functional distances in $R^*$ space, however inferred functional distance fluctuates around a constant level when the $R^*$ functional distance is large (Fig.~\ref{fig:SSamlEff}D, G).
+The correlation between both functional distances and functional diversities measured in $R^*$ space and in the i-trait space increase with the number of samples included, and the relationships approach to monotonically increasing reversible functions (Fig.~\ref{fig:SSamlEff}, middle and bottom row).
 This means that a sufficient input data volume provides a correct mapping for the entire range of functional distances.